Richard Wilson’s coach artwork in Hong Kong

 How did viewers react?

-Seeing the piece causes onlookers a surge of adrenaline- and rightfully so, seeing such a large vehicle perched “insecurely” (no fear, it is secure) and seemingly unsteadily should bring everyone a hint of that natural fight or flight reaction.
+Seeing the piece causes onlookers in Hong Kong a surge of adrenaline- and rightfully so, seeing such a large vehicle perched “insecurely” (no fear, it is secure) and seemingly unsteadily should bring everyone a hint of that natural fight or flight reaction.
 Once the shock associated with the spectacle subsides, you can embrace the creativity, the unique building designer, and the contrast between the coach and the hotel in what is undoubtedly awe.

 Video: Richard Wilson’s installation in Hong Kong

 About Richard Wilson

 Richard Wilson, born in 1953, is one of Britain’s most renowned sculptors.
 He is celebrated internationally for his interventions in architectural space, which draw heavily for their inspiration from the worlds of engineering and construction.